To read this page in German, please click here.

 You have the right not to be subject to a decision solely based on automated processing and producing legal effects concerning your person or having a similar significant impact on you.

-An automated decision making on the basis of collected personal data does not take place.
+In our company, an automated decision making on the basis of collected personal data does not take place.

 h) Right to withdraw a consent to data processing